-The developer/Landscape Consultant shall arrange a site meeting with the Parks and Green Infrastructure Division to carry out a joint inspection and snagging of the open space areas.
+1. Once the developer has received notification from Fingal County Council that the required documents have been received and are in order, the developer/Landscape Consultant shall arrange a site meeting with the Parks and Green Infrastructure Division to carry out a joint inspection and snagging of the open space areas.